loading

 merzbow.bandcamp.com/

-Since the end of the 70s, Carl Michael von Hausswolff has worked as a composer using recording technology as his main instrument and as a visual artist using light projections, film/video and still photography as well as other media.
-His music has been played at festivals such as Sonar (Barcelona), CTM (Berlin), L’audible (Paris), el niche Aural (Mexico City), MUTEK (Montreal) etc. and he released records on labels like RasterNoton (Berlin), Touch (London), Pomperipossa (Göteborg) and iDeal (Göteborg).
+Since the late '70s, Carl Michael von Hausswolff has been a composer using recording technology as his main instrument and a visual artist employing light projections, flm/video, still photography, and other media.
+His music has been featured at festivals such as Sonar, CTM, L’audible, el niche Aural, and MUTEK, among others, with releases on labels like RasterNoton, Touch, Pomperipossa, and iDeal.
+He recently curated the second part of the sound installation FREQ_OUT, named freq_wave, in cooperation with TBA21– Academy.

 cmvonhausswolff.net/